Corday ProductionsThis is a featured page

 Corday Productions (2002)Corday Productions (2001?-present)

-Logo: We see the hourglass from the Days of Our Lives closing credits where it shows the hourglass at sunset.
+Logo: We see the hourglass used in the post-1993 Days of Our Lives opening/closing credits, on a black surface at sunset.
 The text:

 CORDAY